Budget Justification Format Standards

 print(render_justification(budget_data))

-This pipeline ensures that every justification string passes structural validation before it reaches the proposal assembly stage.
-By coupling this validation layer with automated document generation tools, research administrators can eliminate formatting rejections and maintain audit-ready submission records.
+This pipeline ensures every justification string passes structural validation before it reaches the proposal assembly stage.
+Coupling this validation layer with standardized budget justification templates across agencies allows research administrators to eliminate formatting rejections and maintain audit-ready submission records.

 Implementation Considerations